BIH-CEI/cieinr/README.md

-The Canadian Inborn Errors of Immunity National Registry (CIEINR) aims to collect and standardize data on patients with inborn errors of immunity (IEI) across Canada.
+The Canadian Inborn Errors of Immunity National Registry (CIEINR) aims to collect and standardize data on patients with inborn errors of immunity (IEI) across Canada via REDCap.
 This repository provides the LinkML representation of the CIEINR data model, enabling the creation of interoperable data structures and facilitating the export of patient data into Phenopackets.
 This approach aligns with the goals of